Over the years, people have been venting their crawl spaces to promote air circulation in their homes.

 Are Crawl Space Vents Really Useful?

 Picture this.
 Outside temperatures in your home are soaring.
 You have turned on your HVAC unit to cool the living space, and you have managed to lower the internal temperatures.
 You turn it off and swing open the windows.
 What happens?
 Warm, moist air flows in.
-When this air comes into contact with cooler walls or floor, it causes condensation.
+When this air comes into contact with cooler walls or floors, it causes condensation.
 Mirror this to your vented crawl space.

 Even though venting is mandatory in many areas and the intention behind it noble, it doesn’t change the fact that the logic is faulty.
 Venting propagates moisture, the very thing it’s supposed to address.
 Covering the vents on the crawl space will make your home safer and healthier.

-Encapsulating the crawl space and conditioning it is the right thing to do.
+Encapsulating the crawl space and conditioning is the right thing to do.
 This way, you will beat the moisture trap and allow air to circulate within this space.

 The Downside of Crawl Space Vents